GBKS/opendesign.guide/content/1-open-source.md

 ### Iterative progress

 With the source code being accessible to all, new ideas can be quickly implemented and tested by the community.
-This leads to faster progress and more robust solutions.
-Also see [Chapter 4: Collaborative Workflows](/4-collaborative-workflows).
+This leads to faster progress and more robust solutions [C4: Collaborative Workflows](/4-collaborative-workflows){:class='chapter-link'}.

 ### Quality